Last Updated on 27/10/2020 by Adina

 - 250 ml/ 8.5 fl.oz/ ½ cup water or diluted fruit juice (half juice, half water)

-Place the cake base on a cake platter.
-When the pudding is cooler, slowly pour it onto the cake base.
+- Place the cake base on a cake platter.
+When the pudding is cooled, slowly pour it onto the cake base.
 Let it set well on the cake before topping it with the fruit or berries.

-To make the glaze follow the packet's instructions as well.
-That is: give the glaze powder to a small pot.
-Slowly add the water or diluted juice from the canned fruit (half juice, half water) while stirring all the time to avoid the formation of clumps.
+- To make the glaze follow the packet's instructions as well.
+That is: place the glaze powder into a small pot.
+Slowly add the cold water or diluted juice from the canned fruit (half juice, half water) while stirring all the time to avoid clumps.
 Place the pot on the heat and bring to a boil stirring continuously.
 When it boils remove from the heat immediately.